BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 }
 ```

 And with that we have a script that can monitor a process and let us know when it completes.

-This is mainly useful for processes that we don't start ourselves, of course.
+# Wrapping it Up

+I hope you enjoyed this brief exploration of figuring out how to monitor a live process.
+If you were to try something like this yourself, you could, no doubt, switch out the notification part with any number of other services.
+Perhaps [send yourself an SMS](https://www.twilio.com/en-us/messaging/channels/sms) or blink the lights in your house on and off 21 times.